UNESCO Sites in Italy: Exploring Italy’s World Heritage

 • Islands of Palmaria, Tino, and Tinetto – accessible by ferry in summer

-UNESCO Sites in the Region of Emilia-Romagna
+UNESCO Sites in Emilia-Romagna

 Cathedral, Torre Civica and Piazza Grande, Modena